....

 Details!
 Give us details!
 What happened next???

 Good man, that Don, and no less a “best friend” than the one whose wedding I’d flown 3000 miles to attend.
 Kept his head, acted quickly, never once let me see how shaken he was on the inside.
-He grabbed a roll of paper towels and had me hold it against my face while he rushed me to the ER in his pickup.
+He grabbed a roll of paper towels and had me hold it against my face to absorb the blood and keep the flesh from hanging, while he rushed me to the ER in his pickup.
 Stuck by me the whole time I was in the hospital, even stayed in touch with my wife, Jann, back in CA to let her know how I was doing.

 The dog really chewed me up.
 Came perilously close to hitting some prime targets.
 Photos revealed multiple bruises around my neck, leaving little doubt as to the dog’s intentions.
 In addition to rearranging my face, he inflicted some less visible damage below the “Equator,” if you get my meaning.
 Took some chunks out of South America, but spared “Tierra del Fuego.”
 Whew!
 A rather impressive first round, I’d say, for a dog with no prior combat experience (so I was told).
 With more practice, I’m sure he’d have gotten the goods on the first attempt.
 One lucky chomp, and I'd have been peeing out my jugular.